gospel-desk/www.logstown.com/a-narrative-apparatus/index.md

 1. Sequentially relate all of the verbs, according to a scale of space and time, in order to determine the scenes.

-I am writing [specialized software](/updates/2020/the-abstractinator/) to compile this information.
+I am writing [specialized software](/updates/2020/the-abstractinator/) to aid in compiling this information.
 Lord willing, the result will be an exhaustive dataset that will provide the foundation for many fruitful analyses, such as [The Twelve Believers](/the-twelve-believers/).
 Visit [the project on GitHub](https://github.com/gospel-desk/a-narrative-apparatus) to learn more and